July 25, 2022

 In computing, file comparison is a very nifty way of keeping track of the changes made to files, PWAs, and environments.
-It allows you to see what changes have been made and what the resulted is.
+It allows you to see what changes have been made and what the result is.
 Before the idea of file comparison, machines existed to compare magnetic tapes or punch cards.
 The IBM 519 Card Reproducer could determine whether a deck of punched cards had the same parameters.
-At first, in 1957, John Van Gardner developed a system to compare the checksums to debug compilation problems on the IBM 704.
+First, in 1957, John Van Gardner developed a system to compare the checksums to debug compilation problems on the IBM 704.
 The idea of file comparison was born in 1978 by Paul Heckel.
-He created an algorithm that identifies most moved blocks of text.
+He created an algorithm that identifies the most moved blocks of text.

 The usual comparison gives the user the chance to decide which file is the preferred one to retain or if the files should be merged to create one containing all the differences, or perhaps to keep them both as-is for later reference through some form of “versioning” control.
-File comparison is an important, and most likely integral, part of file synchronization and backup.
+File comparison is an essential and most likely integral part of file synchronization and backup.
 But, there is a more practical way to explain it.
 For example, you have the development, testing, and production.
 You’ve made changes to your PWA and need a quick way to see what changed.
 You may even create an image of a PWA to save it and then use it as an example to compare against your PWA for changes.

 Compare PWA to PWA: How to

 To start the wizard, click File, Wizards, and Compare PWA with PWA.
 To achieve the correct data set at the end of the path, you must provide the following information:

 - Target PWA login credentials

 After selecting the particular items to compare, click “Compare” and downloading the data for comparison will start.

 Note: You can also click “Select entities” in the bottom left corner to select what you want to compare.